Oigen cast iron (history, how to use, care for your cast-iron)

 Great display of Oigen and artisan kettles on display at the Oigen factory shop.

-Oigen is a large-scale cast-iron manufacturer in Japan and has been in operation since 1852.
-And they are located in the heart of Mizusawa, Oshu, a town in the Iwate Prefecture.
-This area is famous for the manufacture of Nambu Tekki (southern cast iron).
+Oigen is a large-scale cast-iron manufacturer in Japan and has operated since 1852.
+They are located in the heart of Mizusawa, Oshu, a town in the Iwate Prefecture.
+This area is famous for manufacturing Nambu Tekki (southern cast iron).
 You can learn more about the history of Nambu/Nanbu Tekki by clicking the link.

 Picture of traditional houses in Mizusawa in Oshu Iwate Japan